 - Does the card issuer allow your card to be used for online purchases?
 This information should be available on the back of your card or on the card issuer's website.

 - Does your card require registration?
 Occasionally, prepaid cards will require you that you register them online and provide a billing address for verification purposes.
 You can typically find out where to do this online on the back of the card.

 Beyond double-checking the items above and contacting the support number on the back of your card for more information on why the card is not being accepted, we recommend simply using a different form of payment to complete your purchase.

-Unfortunately, in any case, Reverb cannot assist in forcing the acceptance of prepaid cards for Reverb.com or Reverb LP purchases.
+Unfortunately, in any case, Reverb cannot assist in forcing the acceptance of prepaid cards for Reverb.com purchases.